 I lead product design for the greenfield rebuild of an aircraft maintenance application.

-This app will eliminate $1M of physical paperwork annually and yield a 20% efficiency gain in person-hours by cutting travel time and paperwork errors.
+This app will eliminate $1M of physical paperwork annually and yield a 20% efficiency gain by person-hours by cutting travel time and paperwork errors.

-I lead an agency design team of 5 full-time designers, including myself, with a design budget of $700,000 and a $2.2M development budget over an 8-month project timeline.
+I lead a team of 4 designers, including myself, with a design budget of $700,000 and a $2.2M development budget over an 8-month project timeline.

 The existing aircraft maintenance process included paper work-cards, which serve as a documentation trail of the steps completed while various individuals work on an aircraft.

 We built a user story map centered around the work card’s journey from persona to persona throughout the period before the aircraft arrives to when it is released back to the customer.
 The workflow included maintenance planners who built out the projects, project managers and supervisors who assigned work cards, technicians who completed the work, inspectors who monitored for quality, QC who ensured that technicians completed all documentation, and finally, records who delivered the end product to the customer with their aircraft.
 Building the backlog with the story map allowed us to convert our research notes into actionable backlog items, helped us distribute our MVP design and development effort across the end-to-end process, and resulted in a multi-disciplinary product team being abreast of the business processes and research findings.

 We identified a set of common hierarchal principles among the aircraft maintenance, repair, and overhaul operation (MRO).